n2qzshce/ham-radio-sync/INPUTS_OUTPUTS_SYNCING.md

 1. Create/open your rdt file.
 1. Import Channel, Radio ID List, Zone, Talk Groups CSVs
 1. Final user touchup

+### Kenwood TM-V71A
+1. Select File -> Open -> HMK file
+    * Be sure to select the `*.hmk` file type or you may not see your output!
+1. Navigate to and import your HMK file.
+1. Final user touchup.

 ***
 # Known radio issues: